 - For first-timers, we offer an Intro-to-Sailing

-Class the week before our program starts in late June.
+Class the week before our program starts in first week of July.

 - Our full day runs from 9:00am to 4:00pm and includes lunch and pool time